nicolabs/nicolabs.net/_posts/2023-06-23-An-email-domain-for-your-family.md

 If it is the domain registrar chances are it is already configured or there is a one-click procedure.

-Once MX records are configured, you can proceed to forwarding rules (see above).
+Once MX records and forward rules are configured, you will start receiving emails to the `@myfunky.family address`. **That's all for incoming emails.**

 ### SPF records :